The ultimate Section 508 compliance checklist for 2026

 • You can download a PDF version of this checklist by pressing on the banner on the right side of your screen

-Section 508 compliance: an overview
+Section 508 compliance: a short overview

 The Rehabilitation Act of 1973 was the first law to outline ways in which the American government should support people with disabilities.
 The years that followed its enactment were marked by major leaps forward in technology; the kind that couldn’t have been predicted or addressed when the Rehabilitation Act was first passed.
 The disability community often found itself facing technological barriers when engaging with organizations that needed to comply with the law.